apocalyptech/exordium/docs/apache_deployment_howto.rst

     Static file configuration for Django.

-You could, also, set ``SECURE_CROSS_ORIGIN_OPENER_POLICY = 'same-origin-allow-popups'`` in here, to ensure that the JPlayer streaming popup works properly, but I prefer to make sure that my static file delivery sets its headers properly instead.
+You could, also, set ``SECURE_CROSS_ORIGIN_OPENER_POLICY = 'same-origin-allow-popups'`` in here, to ensure that the jPlayer streaming popup works properly, but I prefer to make sure that my static file delivery sets its headers properly instead.